 Ammonium perchlorate is the key ingredient in solid fuel for rockets and missiles; other perchlorate salts are used to manufacture products such as fireworks, air bags, and road flares.
 Uncertainty about the health effects of perchlorate exposure has slowed efforts to establish drinking water and environmental cleanup standards.
 However, because of perchlorate's persistence in water and ability to affect thyroid function, concern has escalated with the detection of perchlorate in water in at least 33 states.
 In the absence of a federal standard, states have begun to adopt their own measures.
-Massachusetts set a drinking water standard of 2 parts per billion (ppb, or micrograms per liter $[\mu g/L]$ ) in 2006, and California adopted a 6 ppb standard in October 2007.
-Several states have issued health goals or advisory levels ranging from 1 ppb in Maryland (advisory level) and New Mexico (drinking water screening level) to 51 ppb in Texas (industrial cleanup level).
+Massachusetts set a drinking water standard of 2 parts per billion (ppb, or micrograms per liter [μg/L]) in 2006, and California adopted a 6 ppb standard in 2007.
+Several states have issued health goals or advisory levels ranging from 1 ppb in Maryland (advisory level) and New Mexico (drinking water screening level) to 17 ppb in Texas (residential protective cleanup level) and, also in Texas, 51 ppb (industrial cleanup level).